Bob Lee, Cash App founder, fatally stabbed in San Francisco - KESQ

 SAN FRANCISCO (AP) — Bob Lee, a technology executive who created Cash App and was currently chief product officer of MobileCoin, was fatally stabbed in downtown San Francisco early Tuesday, according to the cryptocurrency platform and police.

-The San Francisco Police Department did not disclose details about the circumstances of the attack, but said in a statement that officers responded to a report of a stabbing near the city’s Embarcadero waterfront at 2:35 a.m.
+The San Francisco Police Department said in a statement that officers responded to a report of a stabbing near the city’s Embarcadero waterfront at 2:35 a.m.
 Tuesday.
-They found a 43-year-old man suffering from apparent stab wounds and the victim died at a hospital, the statement said.
+They found Robert Lee, 43, suffering from apparent stab wounds.

+“Officers rendered aid and summoned medics to the scene” but Lee died at a hospital, police said.

+“This investigation is still in the early stages.
+Because of this we are not commenting on evidence, nor will we speculate on the circumstances surrounding this horrific crime,” Police Chief Bill Scott said in the statement.

-Police did not identify the victim but MobileCoin confirmed Lee’s death in response to an email from The Associated Press on Wednesday.
+MobileCoin confirmed Lee’s death Wednesday in response to an email from The Associated Press.

 “Our dear friend and colleague, Bob Lee passed away yesterday at the age of 43, survived by a loving family and collection of close friends and collaborators,” MobileCoin CEO Josh Goldbard said in a statement.